sesam-community/power-bi/README.md

 }

 ```
+Note the url paths stated in sink:
+ * The first part (in this case 'person-powerbi') refers to the pipe where the last transformations took place.
+In this test case no transformation occurred, but this does not have to be the case in your setup.
+Since the column-information the microservice sends in to Power BI originates from this pipe, it's important that no additional transformations occur in the endpoint pipe.
+ * The second paty (in this case 'person-powerbi-endpoint') states the name of the dataset in Power BI.
+We have simply set it as the same as the endpoint name in Sesam, but this as well is optional.
+ * The last part (in this case 'my_table') refers to the name of the Power BI table inside the dataset which name was set in the previous part.

 The following pipe (powerbi-schemas) is needed to gather information about the last time you sent data through Sesam to Power BI.
 It's essential to conserve the integrity of your data inside Poewr BI.
 ## Example of Sesam sink config